 If you change the venue of your ceremony after giving notice, you will need to give notice again and pay the fee again.
 It is your responsibility to ensure that you bring all the correct documentation and information required to give notice.

-If you can’t make your appointment please get in touch to re-schedule.
+If you unable to make your appointment please contact email@example.com to re-schedule.
 Please do this as soon as you can in order to free up the appointment for someone else.

 If you are getting married or entering into civil partnership outside the UK visit GOV.UK marriage abroad page for information and guidance.